MrR0807/Notes/understanding-parquet-file.md

 Examine the byte sequence, we can see that there is nothing to identify fields or their datatypes.
 The encoding simply consists of values concatenated together.
 A string is just a length prefix followed by UTF-8 bytes, but there’s nothing in the encoded data that tells you that it is a string.
 It could just as well be an integer, or something else entirely.
 An integer is encoded using a variable-length zig-zag coding.

+Let's examine each separately.
+Hex value `36` stands for numeric value `27`.